CY4054 - Cell Biology (for Herbal Medicinal Science) (2021/22)

 |Running in 2021/22||No instances running in the year|

-The module covers: Cells and cell theory, the differences between prokaryotic and eukaryotic cells, the plasma membrane and organelles.
-Plasma membrane structure and functions; movement of molecules/ions across cell membranes; membrane junctions; signal transduction-hormonal/neural.
+Cells and cell theory, the differences between prokaryotic and eukaryotic cells, the plasma membrane and organelles.
 Nucleus, cell cycle, mitosis and meiosis.
-Ribosomes, endoplasmic reticulum (ER), Golgi and lysosomes.
-Overview of protein synthesis and processing.
-Roles of smooth ER and lysosomes.
-Intracellular trafficking, cell communication, cellular junctions, cell adhesion and the extracellular matrix.
+Intracellular trafficking, cell communication, cellular junctions, cell adhesion and the extracellular matrix (LOs 1-3)

 The cytoskeleton.
-The prokaryotic cell-structure/function, principles of cell membrane transport and cells and energy (mitochondria and chloroplasts).
-Overview of energy metabolism (including cytosolic) and electron transport.
+The prokaryotic cell-structure/function, principles of cell membrane transport and cells and energy (mitochondria and chloroplasts) (LOs 1-3).

 Balance of independent study and scheduled teaching activity

-Learning will be delivered by lectures, tutorials and practicals and through dedicated formative sessions
+Learning will be delivered by lectures, tutorials and practicals and through weblearn-assisted formative sessions (40 hours)

 Students will be provided with the opportunity to acquire knowledge of the subject matter through teacher led activities in the form of lectures and problem-solving tutorial sessions and laboratory-based practical exercises.
-Writing skills will be enhanced through the production of a seen essay on a topical issue.
 The ability to undertake scientific and ethical appraisal of data will be encouraged through directed reading and tutorial discussions.
-Students will be expected to reflect upon taught material in order to demonstrate their understanding of molecular cell biology, a process assisted by use of the extensive module website
+Students will be expected to reflect upon taught material in order to demonstrate their understanding of cell biology, a process assisted by use of the extensive module website

 Lectures will utilize a variety of sources using powerpoint presentations to link content such as animations, video documentary and lecturer led demonstrations involving students.

 Practicals will allow students to perform a range of experiments safely, critically analyse their results and present these in an appropriate manner.
-These sessions will give students opportunity to develop and refine their critical, analytical and writing skills.
-Practicals will be both summative and formative.
+These sessions will give students the opportunity to develop and refine their critical, analytical and writing skills.
+Practicals will be assessed both summatively and formatively.
 The initial formative sessions will allow students to reflect on their practical skills and their ability to critically analyse experimental results and present these in an appropriate manner.

-Weblearn-assisted sessions (where possible) will seek to link the module content to the impact of modern molecular cell biology on medicine and agriculture in a social and cultural context in the modern day environment but in a wider context than covered in the lectures in an aim to encourage self-directed learning.
+Weblearn-assisted sessions will also seek to link the module content to the impact of modern cell biology on medicine and agriculture in a social and cultural context in the modern day environment but in a wider context than covered in the lectures in an aim to encourage self-directed learning.

-1. Relate the structure and activities of cell components to their functions and to cellular activities as a whole, and have an appreciation of how cell fractionation is used to isolate these components.
+- Relate the structure and activities of cell components to their functions and to cellular activities as a whole, and have an appreciation of how cell fractionation is used to isolate these components;

-2. Describe the different ways in which cells can divide and demonstrate an awareness of how genetic information is passed between generations.
+- Describe the different ways in which cells can divide and demonstrate an awareness of how genetic information is passed between generations;

-The module will be assessed by means of a coursework component (50% of the overall mark) and a time-constrained, unseen examination consisting of short answer questions (50% of the overall mark).
-To pass the module students need to achieve a minimum aggregate of 40% overall.
+The module will be assessed by means of a coursework essay (50% of the overall mark) and an unseen examination consisting of short answer questions (1.5 hours, 50% of the overall mark).
+A minimum aggregate mark of 40% will be required to pass the module.
+If the module is passed on reassessment, then the maximum mark awarded will be 40%.